fhircast/sandbox.js/README.md

 * "/status":  POST without content will trigger a hub status message to be broadcasted to the connected websockets.

-* "/delete":  POST without content will delete all subscriptions.
+* "/":  DELETE without content will delete all subscriptions.

 ### SMART handling
 The authorization sequence is described [here](http://docs.smarthealthit.org/tutorials/authorization/).